evamaxfield/distributed-ecosystem/README.md

 ### End Result of Pseudo-code

 With current psuedo-code this results in:
-1. Scientist doesn't have to care about file IO due to result serializers
+1. Scientists not needing to care about file IO due to result serializers
 2. Results are _**checkpointed**_ at: `local_staging/` from current working directory
-3. To move from local to remote they can find-replace `LocalResult` w/ `S3Result`*
+3. To move from local to remote the user can find-replace `LocalResult` w/ `S3Result`*
 4. To change where to store dataset level results (manifests), find-replace also works

-_* I believe S3Result needs to be prefixed with s3://bucket-header, but still minimal changes to move from local to remote_
+_* I believe S3Result needs to be prefixed with s3://bucket-header, but still minimal changes to move from local to remote._

 #### Checkpointing

 A common concern over pipeline development is how a pipeline deals with interrupts, restarts, etc. Checkpointing is done _by_ Prefect for us with the `target` keyword.
-What this means in practice is that if the workflow was to stop for any reason and has already stored results of a task, it will simply check the target location of the result during a rerun and _deserialize_ the bytes when needed.
+What this means in practice is that if the workflow was to stop for any reason and has already stored the result of a task, it will simply check the target location of the result during a rerun and _deserialize_ the bytes when needed.

-To change this behavior to _always_ save the result and not check the target, the user simply has to change `target` to `location`.
+To change this behavior to _always_ store the result of a task (overwrite) and not check the target, the user simply has to change `target` to `location`.

 If a user wants to keep using checkpointing but want's to clear their cache they simply remove the file from disk.